Lampong Sheanghah: Demographics

 The village has a population of around 900 out of the total 250,671 population of Mon District (2011 census).
-It is a small village with 120 households.
+It is a small village with 130 households.

 Festivals

 Aoleng Monyu, the biggest and main festival of Konyak-Naga community is being celebrated with great pomp and show every year from 1–6 April.
 This festival marks the end of winter and heralds the dawn of spring.
 The six-day-long festival is meant for relaxation and exuberance after completion of sowing of seeds in the jhum fields.
 Folk songs and feasts are an indispensable part of the festival.

 Rhungnyu/Hongnyu is another important festival that is being celebrated by the villagers every year after the harvest of millets in the month of July–August.

 Laorong festival is a thanksgiving celebration that is observed in September/October every year after completion of jhum harvest.

 Daily life

 Around 99% practise shifting cultivation which is the chief occupation of the local population.
 Rice is the staple food.
 Other crops being grown include king chilli, maize, taro, cassava, and sweet potato.

 The village is divided into four major colonies viz Chingkho, Chingtan, Chingjhong and Chinglen colony.
 Chingkho colony occupy the upper part of the village, Chingtan colony is the middle part of the village, Chingjhong is the lower part and Chinglen colony covers those area that extended from the old village area.

 The village is also an educational hub for nearby villagers who cannot afford to study in towns in the high school level.
 There are two schools in the village.
+Government Primary School and a privately owned school, Langsa Hill School(LHS).
+It’s worth mentioning that LHS has secured cent percent results in HSLC exam (Under NBSE) in the last 8 years.

+Langsa Hill Welfare Society, a non profit Organization under the Proprietorship of Mr.Wango Langsym caters to the educational and daily needs of the underprivileged children numbering 40.